vanhoefm/fragattacks/research/README.md

 9. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
 A virtual machine can be unreliable.

+10. If updated the code using git, did you execute `./build.sh` again (see [Prerequisites](#prerequisites))?

-10. Confirm using a second monitor interface that no other frames are sent in between fragments.
+11. Confirm using a second monitor interface that no other frames are sent in between fragments.
-    For instance, we found that our Intel device sometimes sends Block Ack Response Action frames between fragments.
+    For instance, we found that our Intel device sometimes sends Block Ack Response Action frames between fragments, and this interfered with the defragmentation process of the device under test.

 ## Extended Vulnerability Tests